 Later he moved to Madrid in order to continue specializing and worked in a porcelain company in that city.
 Cao Luaces directed the workshop of an establishment of ceramics and glassworks in La Coruña,.
 He also studied various careers in commerce, customs and telegraphs.
 He also collaborated with literary essays in several publications.

-In 1886, he emigrated to Buenos Aires-Argentina and his first job was to make cartoons on the street.
+In 1886, I pack their suitcases and emigrate to Buenos Aires – Argentina and his first job was to make cartoons on the street.
 In 1887 he was associated with a workshop of engravings.
 He was a teacher of a school and he collaborated in several magazines, among them, the most important, “El Sudamericano”, where he was in charge of the portraits section.